 Friedrich II Wilhelm Praschma raises the chapel by one floor and converts it into a neo-Gothic style, and also transforms the castle interiors.
-The exterior elevation of the south-western wing is equipped with a terrace with an exit to the garden.
-The gate building also undergoes a change, which is given an eclectic appearance, and the tops of outbuildings are given mannerist forms.
+The exterior elevation of the south-western wing is equipped with terrace with exit to the garden.
+The gate building is given an eclectic appearance, and the tops of outbuildings are given mannerist forms.

-Demolition of a part of the southern wall and one of the roundels due to road widening.
+Demolition of part of the southern wall and one of the roundels due to road widening.

-he castle presents a type of lowland, quadrilateral residence with an inner courtyard, consisting of three high wings and a lower south-eastern building.
+he castle represents a type of lowland, quadrilateral residence with an inner courtyard, consisting of three high wings and lower south-eastern building.
 The oldest part is here the 15th century south-western wing, whose façade was mainly architecturally formed in the early 17th century.
-Its austere, nine-axis front is decorated with Baroque windows and a
+Its austere, nine-axis front is decorated with Baroque windows and

-The barrel vaults can also be found in the basements of the north-eastern wing, where Johann Nepomuk Carl Praschma and his wife Marianne rested in the tomb crypt.
+The barrel vaults can be found in the basements of the north-eastern wing as well, where Johann Nepomuk Carl Praschma and his wife Marianne rested in tomb crypts.
 Above them rises a 17th century

-chapel, whose contemporary neo-Gothic architectural form is the result of reconstruction carried out by Karl Piper in the 1870s, and the decoration is largely realization of artistic concept of decorator Franz Heinrich Commans.
-In its western bay there is a brick
+chapel, whose contemporary neo-Gothic architectural form resulted from reconstruction carried out by Karl Piper in the 1870s.
+In its western bay there is

-neo-Gothic semi-columns with unique heads decorated with plant motifs referring to the park stand.
+neo-Gothic semi-columns with unique heads decorated with plant motifs.
 The other rooms in the castle are characterised by architectural solutions and decorations typical for later periods: Baroque, Classicism and Neo-Gothic.
 Communication between them on individual floors is ensured by vaulted

 cloisters, whose arcade openings were partly bricked up in the 19th century and coloured glass windows were placed in them.
 In their original form, the cloisters have been preserved only in the ground floor of the north-western and north-eastern wing (the chapel).
-Vertical communication is carried out by four corner turrets with winding stairs and platforms accessible from the courtyard.
+Vertical communication is carried out by four corner turrets with winding stairs.

 NORTH-EASTERN WING WITH CASTLE CHAPEL